 LIVING WELL WITH LOW VISION

 Are you or a family member having difficulty seeing?
 Or perhaps been diagnosed with an eye condition such as macular degeneration, cataracts, glaucoma, or diabetic retinopathy?
 If the answer is yes, you’re not alone: vision problems affect 25 million Americans and they are on the rise.
 In addition, some neurologic diseases and disorders can affect vision as well.
 Systemic neurologic diseases such as Parkinson’s and Alzheimer’s can have ocular manifestations related to deterioration of the brain.
 Patients after stroke also often have visual problems stemming from neurologic damage.

 Low vision can be a significant challenge for persons of any age trying to maintain their independence.
 Vision loss can make everyday activities difficult, increasing reliance on loved ones and caregivers while increasing the risk of falls and depression.
-However, there are simple adjustments around the home that can improve function and safety.
 A low vision consult can help connect you to resources and solutions to improve quality of life and manage low vision successfully.

 Assistive Technology can be essential to making home, community, and public spaces accessible.
 It can impact the health, safety, and independence of older adults who want to continue to live at home.
 We can connect seniors and their families with assistive technology devices and resources for various needs- including medication management, reminders, smart home technology, emergency response systems, and GPS/remote monitoring that help to make your home more age-friendly and safe.